zShanCS/tickup/backend/readme.md

 # Tickup Backend API

-Foobar is a FastAPI Backend to support Tickup, an awesome solution for trips and travel
+Tickup is a FastAPI Backend to support Tickup, an awesome solution for trips and travel

 ## Installation